 Assess your existing SAP Commerce project (either on premise or on SAP Infrastructure) to validate your solution readiness and identify potential challenges of migrating to SAP Commerce Cloud in the Public Cloud.

 Perform a database-to-database migration from your existing on premise of SAP Commerce Cloud on SAP Infrastructure database to your SAP Commerce Cloud on Public Infrastructure database, and a direct media copy from your existing media folders to the Media Blob Storage of SAP Commerce Cloud.
-More details of this package are covered in our article Migrating to SAP Commerce Cloud: Data and Media Migration.
+The transport can be done either using a self-service toolkit or via SAP services.
+More details regarding this package are covered in our article Migrating to SAP Commerce Cloud: Data and Media Migration.